Colloquium on mathematics and its didactics

 Lecture: Prof. Dr. Katja Lenz

-Tuesday, 07.07.2026, 4 p.m. c.t., room to be announced
+Tuesday, 07.07.2026, 4 p.m. c.t., conference room, building C1, first floor, room CI 1

 Prof. Dr. Katja Lenz, PH Schwäbisch Gmünd